AniviaFlome/nix-config/README.md

 ### Todo:

-- Fix steam autostart in plasma and niri
+- Fix steam autostart in plasma
 - Fix overriding keybinds in plasma
 - Find a way to specify pkgs in homeConfigurations without relying on hosts
 - Find a way of sandboxing some apps